UnsupportedCallbackException/renting-apartment/README.md

 3. [WinWin](http://www.winwin.co.il/RealEstate/ForRent/RealEstatePage.aspx)
 4. [City Market](http://www.ctmarket.co.il/%D7%A0%D7%9B%D7%A1%D7%99%D7%9D-%D7%9C%D7%94%D7%A9%D7%9B%D7%A8%D7%94/)

 The second type of resource is [Facebook](http://facebook.com).
 It has so many different groups about apartments search and rental that you can't imagine.
 For example, [Secret Haifa Group](https://www.facebook.com/groups/445887735495943/) or [Secret Tel Aviv Group](https://www.facebook.com/groups/secrettelaviv/).
-Find that corresponds to your location, and keep track of its posts.
-Something will pop up that you like for sure.
+Find groups that correspond to your location, and keep track of their posts.
+Something will pop up that you like, for sure.

 Whenever you see the variant that you like, do not hesitate, call right away and ask questions.